Elmhurst University Summer Band Camp

 - Open to all students completing grades 8–12

 - Instructed by Elmhurst’s outstanding music faculty

 The 2023 Elmhurst University Summer Band Camp is an intensive, one-week music performance camp for high school students that includes master classes, technique classes, chamber music, sectional rehearsals and large ensemble rehearsals.
 The camp culminates with a final performance.
 Evenings are reserved for recreation and organized activities.

 Read on to learn more about tuition, schedule, details and how to apply.
 Please contact Director of Bands James Hile with any other questions you have.

-Application forms may be submitted through May 20, 2022.
+The camp application form will be available when registration opens on Jan.
+2, 2023.
 Applications will be reviewed and accepted on a first-come, first-served basis pending receipt of an initial deposit of $125.
 Applications will remain open until individual sections are filled, at which time a waiting list will be initiated.